 - Gaenslen’s Test – The examiner will place you on a table with both legs brought up to the chest.
 After that, you need to shift to the side of the table so that one buttock is over the edge.
 The unsupported leg drops over the edge and the supporting leg is flexed.
 In this position, SI joint problems will cause due to stress to the joint.

 - Patrick’s Test – The heel of one leg is crossed on top of the opposite knee, and the medical practitioner press down the top knee down to test for hip mobility and pain.
 Also, a provider can recommend determining the abnormalities of the joint.

 - If X-rays are taken and they suggest something, a doctor may suggest a CT scan to get a better look.

 - Sometimes, a CT scan can show more detail about the joint surfaces and the surrounding bone.

 - Additionally, the bone scan is useful to determine the inflammation of the joint.
 An inflamed SI joint usually shows up as a hot spot on a bone scan of the pelvis.

 Treatment Options for Sacroiliac Joint Syndrome

 The choice of treatment is dependent on whether the SI joint is stiff or loose.
 A stiff or “locked” joint responds best to mobilization.
-A mobilization is a form of stretching joints that helps in improving joint movement.
+Mobilization is a form of stretching joints that helps in improving joint movement.
 The therapist uses hands-on techniques to treat the problem along with mobilization.
 These techniques include specific exercises that will help in improving SI joint mobility.

-For conditions like arthritis or SI ligament injuries, when the joint becomes too loose, one should choose stabilization treatments to hold the joint in correct alignment.
+For conditions like arthritis or SI ligament injuries, when the joint becomes too loose, one should choose stabilization treatments to hold the joint in the correct alignment.
 Stabilization exercises involve posture and muscle training.